NurMd07/IcyPlay-win/README.md

+###IcyPlay-Win
-IcyPlay-Win - Windows app made using electron for multiple game accounts(Id's) storing and instant access
+ Windows app made using electron for multiple game accounts(Id's) storing and instant access
         <sub>( More Useful when using multiple steam/other store accounts )</sub>

     - Supports backups and restore